Borderline Personality Disorder

 The mental health provider will ask about your medical history and your symptoms.

 You may be asked about your family’s history of mental health conditions.
 You may

 also have a physical exam.
 This can rule out other illness.
 Make sure to tell the

 mental health provider about any health problems you have and any medicines you take.

 How is borderline personality disorder treated?

-Your health care provider will figure out your specific treatment for BFP based on the following:
+Your healthcare provider will figure out your specific treatment for BFP based on